Rabbid76/graphics-snippets/documentation/issue_texture.md

 [Failing to map a simple unsigned byte rgb texture to a quad](https://stackoverflow.com/questions/46202452/failing-to-map-a-simple-unsigned-byte-rgb-texture-to-a-quad/46203044#46203044), [C++] [GLSL]

 `GL_UNPACK_ALIGNMENT` specifies the alignment requirements for the start of each pixel row in memory.
 By default `GL_UNPACK_ALIGNMENT` is set to 4.
-This means each row of the texture is supposed to have a lenght of 4*N bytes.
+This means the start of each line of the image is assumed to be aligned to an address which is a multiple of 4.

 You specify a 2*2 texture with the data: 255, 0, 0, 255, 0, 0, 255, 0, 0, 255, 0, 0